Logo

 There is no reason to dismiss the possibility, however, that Grayzone is kept in business by the “support of readers like you.”
 Its readers are supportive, even if they aren’t like me or you.
 A Grayzone GoFundMe page, for instance, records a $30,000 donation from just one individual, “George Waters” (the legal name of Pink Floyd bassist Roger Waters, who in his later years has turned to pro-Kremlin conspiracism).
 If podcasters like Chapo Trap House have been raking in millions on the strength of reactionary banter, Grayzone at least focuses on more consequential issues.
 It is not inconceivable that there is a large enough audience willing to pay for it.

 In recent years, both the U.S. government and EU officials have emphasized the threat of disinformation.
 Since 2016, a whole industry has emerged around this issue.
 Retired spooks, canny academics and enterprising journalists have all cut into the action.
 They almost exclusively focus on the supply side.
 Follow the money, untangle the web, dismantle the deception, they advise.
-Monitor malicious actors, throttle their funding, legislate them out of business.
+If you monitor malicious actors and throttle their funding, you can legislate them out of business, they say.

 But little attention is paid to the demand side.
 That there are eccentrics with an affinity for conspiracy theories or ideologues with oedipal politics drawn to contrarian narratives is not surprising.
 But these are marginal phenomena.
 Normal people are just as likely to be caught in their snare.
 Merely ferreting out the malefactors will do little to curb the problem as long as we overlook what makes people fall prey to such narratives.